-Selling on Etsy is straightforward because the platform offers built-in tools to set up your store.
-With the right strategy, you can scale to become a prominent brand.
+Selling on Etsy is straightforward because the platform offers built-in tools to set up your store, and with the right strategy you can scale into a recognized brand.
+This guide breaks down seven easy steps to start selling on Etsy in 2026.

 What is Etsy and How Does It Work?

-How To Set Up an Etsy Store?
+How To Set Up an Etsy Store

 Step 1: Create an Etsy Shop

-To sell on Etsy, you need to first set up a store on the platform.
-To do so, visit Etsy's website, select “Sell on Etsy” at the bottom of the homepage.
-Then click “Open your Etsy shop” to begin the shop setup process.
+To sell on Etsy, first set up a store.
+Visit Etsy's website, select “Sell on Etsy” at the bottom of the homepage, then click “Open your Etsy shop” to begin.
+You will sign up with your email, Google, or Apple account.

 Step 2: Enter Your Etsy Shop Details

-Once you're signed in, Etsy will ask for some details to help set up your shop.
-You’ll need to choose your shop’s language, country, and currency.
+Once signed in, Etsy asks for details to set up your shop.
+Choose your shop's language, country, and currency.
+The language becomes the default for your listings and descriptions, and the currency affects how buyers see your prices.

 Step 3: Create Etsy Product Listings